 Adaptive learning uses AI to offer learning material and exercises based on the respective needs of every learner.
 The knowledge gaps per topic can be found after the analysis.
 The right lessons and materials can be presented to the learner based on their knowledge gaps, which are found via analysis.

-https://medium.com/swlh/personalized-learning-through-artificial-intelligence-b01051d07494
+6 Sukant Khurana, Personalized learning through artificial intelligence, https://medium.com/swlh/personalized-learning-through-artificial-intelligence-b01051d07494